dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

 To be able to assert in the `AfterAll`-block the variable that holds the result must be declared in the script scope using `$script:`, e.g.
 `$script:getTargetResourceResult`.
-Then it possible to assert the value in the variable in an `AfterAll`-block.
+Then it is possible to assert the value in the variable in an `AfterAll`-block.
 There is no need to reference the variable using the `script:` scope.
 But to make the test more readable it is worth to explicitly say that it is the value of the variable in the